Home Pagan symbols & customs Site search

 When something is prohibited or difficult to have, it often seems more attractive and thrilling.
 A short skirt can seduce men more than a swimsuit.
 Why?
 Because covering the tops of the legs (just), sets off the man's imagination.
 Intention and context make the eroticism, not the amount of exposed skin.
 This was the simple psychology that made the dance of the seven veils so seductive.

-As mentioned above, one purpose of the wedding veil was to conceal the bride from demons.
-Family and friends were aware that the veiled figure standing next to the groom was the bride, but it fooled the goblins.
-The superstition was so strong that families even supplied bridesmaids as decoys.
-These maids would not wear veils but would be dressed attractively and prepared to sacrifice their souls if required.
+Apparently the superstition was so strong that families even supplied bridesmaids as decoys.
+These maids wouldn't wear veils but would be dressed attractively and prepared to sacrifice their souls if required.
 Superstitious nonsense maybe, but the tradition continues to this day.
+(And since there are no records of brides being spirited away by demons, it might not be nonsense after all...)

 Choosing from the different types of veil

-The original idea of the veil was to conceal the bride and protect her from demons.
-But that is the last thing in the mind of today's bride, who wears the veil as an accessory to the gorgeous dress.
+If the original idea of the veil was to conceal the bride and protect her from demons, then that's the last thing in the mind of today's bride.
+She wears the veil as an accessory to the gorgeous dress.

 Just as there are many dress styles, there are many different types of veil.
 Which type is most suitable for you?
 See Choosing the Right Veil